RedPointGlobal/redpoint-mdm/README.md

  ![image](https://user-images.githubusercontent.com/42842390/223878996-04c82cf7-531e-4568-9e6f-8390181628fa.png)

 ### Troubleshooting
-If you followed this guide step by step and ensured all the prerequsites are in place, then things should just work out of the box.
-However, the most common issues we have seen our customer encounter with installation are mentioned below
+If you followed this guide step by step, then things should just work out of the box.
+However, the most common issues we have seen our customers encounter with installation are mentioned below;

  - ```Pods are stuck in a "PENDING" state```

- After running the HELM install command, you may notice that the Pods are stuck in a "PENDING" state.
-This is because the helm chart expects your kubernetes nodepool to have the following label application: mdm.
-If you want to use a different label be sure to update the NodeSelector section in the values.yaml file to match the labels that you have applied on your nodepool.
+ You may notice that the Pods are stuck in a "PENDING" state.
+This is because the helm chart expects your kubernetes nodepool to have the following label ```application: mdm```.
+If you want to use a different label, update the NodeSelector section in the ```values.yaml``` file to match the labels that you have assigned to your nodepool.
 ```
  nodeSelector:
   key: application